nixys/nxs-backup/README.md

 compatible with your database.

 For physical files backups is used Percona `xtrabackup`.
-So, you have to ensure that you have a compatible with your database version of Percona `xtrabackup`.
+So, you have to ensure that you have a compatible with your database version of Percona `xtrabackup`. *Supports only backup of local database instance*.

 #### PostgreSQL backups

 For regular and physical backups is used `pg_dump`.
 You have to ensure that you have a version of `pg_dump` that is compatible with your database version.

+For physical files backups is used `pg_basebackup`.
+So, you have to ensure that you have a compatible with your database version of Percona `pg_basebackup`.

 #### MongoDB backups